ramkannan-s/apac-workshop/artifactory-essentials/README.md

 - Execute the ./build.sh script.

 - You will be prompted to enter some important details.
-We will discuss each one of these during the class and while implementing this lab
+We will discuss each one of these during the class and while implementing the same.

 * Detail about each input
   * Configuration name for CLI : The name used to reference your instance using Jfrog CLI on your local machine. e.g - "JPD" is the name which I am giving to access my Jfrog platform
     <img src="/artifactory-essentials/images/CLI-Config-name.png" alt="CLI Config" style="height: 100px; width:100px;"/>